 Partners in Protection Conference

-Join us in Georgetown, TX April 2nd 2025 for the Partners in Protection Conference.
+Join us in Georgetown, TX, June 8th & 9th 2026, for the Partners in Protection Conference.

 Conference attendance is focused on professionals currently working in Child Abuse / Domestic Violence Field & Strategic Partners like Law Enforcement, CPS/DFPS, Medical Personnel, Trauma Therapists, Victim Services, Prosecutors, & Child Advocacy Center Staff.